How to Reset Your Instagram Account

 However, keep in mind that this may not work.
 Instagram works hard to make sure people cannot gain access to accounts they do not own, so they have to err on the side of caution when they receive a request for additional assistance in logging in.
 If you cannot prove that you are the real owner of the account, you might not be able to get back into your account.

+Another form of resetting your Instagram account is to delete all photos/posts.
+This way, you still have your current account but start fresh with new images and posts.
 Here is where things get a little more tricky.
 Ideally, Instagram would let you mass delete posts and photos.
 Unfortunately, this simply isn’t the case.
-Instagram not only neglects an option to delete all of your posts at one time, they also make it more difficult to use third-party services to delete all posts.
+Instagram not only neglects an option to delete all of your posts at once, but they also make it more difficult to use third-party services, to the point that there is none available now in 2022.

-At one time you could search for Instagram cleaners on Apple’s App Store and the Google Play Store and a number of reliable applications would appear.
-However, in September of 2021, many of our trusted options are gone.
-While some do remain, not all are reputable.
-Before using any of the cleaner apps available, be sure to read the reviews.
+At one time, you could search for Instagram cleaners on Apple’s App Store and the Google Play Store, and a number of reliable applications would appear.
+However, in September of 2021, many trusted options disappeared.
+As of April 2022, there are no Instagram bulk-delete apps available on either platform.

 Before you go crazy deleting everything, know that you can easily archive old pictures.
 Archiving means that no one can see them except you.
 Essentially, this allows you to hide photos without actually getting rid of them.